ncase/anxiety/scenes/intro.md

 # intro-start-2

 n3: Great!
-Note: you can always change text/audio options with the ⚙ icon below.
+Note: you can always change options with the ⚙ icon below.
+Also, game auto-saves at each chapter!

 n3: Now, let's begin our story...